bloominstituteoftechnology/webtesting-iv-challenge/api.md

 ### HTTP Requests for the API ###
 * POST - Creates a new Marsupial for the Database
-* GET - Retrives a list of all Marsupials in the Database
+* GET - Retrives a list of all Marsupials in the Database.
+* GET by ID - Retrieves a Marsupial by a given id.
 * PUT - Allows the user to edit a Marsupial by supplied id
 * DELETE - Allows users to delete a Marsupial from the list